huaweicloud/terraform-provider-huaweicloud/docs/resources/network_acl.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the network acl resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the network acl resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new network acl resource.

 * `name` - (Required) Specifies the network ACL name.
 This parameter can contain a maximum of 64 characters, which may consist of letters, digits, underscores (_), and hyphens (-).